ikhomyakov/mapbox-gl-js-docs/docs/pages/example/simple-map.md

 - "import html from './simple-map.html';"
 ---

-Initialize a map in an HTML element with Mapbox GL JS.
+This example uses [`mapboxgl.Map`](https://docs.mapbox.com/mapbox-gl-js/api/map) to initialize a Mapbox map inside an HTML element on a webpage.

+You can use [`map` properties](https://docs.mapbox.com/mapbox-gl-js/api/map/#map-parameters) like `style`, `center`, and `zoom` in the declaration to define the initial appearance of the map.

 {{ <Example html={html} {...this.props} /> }}